-Prior to COVID, I was a regular volunteer in my daughter’s classrooms, at school events, served as a member of the PTO and I have chaired several committees in my neighborhood.
-I also volunteered at a local NICU with the Eat Sleep Console program to hold and console infants who were born drug exposed.
+I have been a volunteer in my daughter’s classrooms and at school events, served as a member of the PTO, and I have chaired several committees in my neighborhood.
+I have also volunteered at a local neonatal intensive care unit with the Eat Sleep Console program to hold and console infants who were born drug exposed.

-I have been a public servant for 23 years in city, county, and state government.
-I currently work for the State of Washington, Department of Children Youth and Families as a Permanency Outcome Facilitator, where I facilitate meetings between the department, attorneys, treatment providers, youth, caregivers, and families with the goal of engagement of families and achieving timely permanency for children.
+I have been a public servant for more than 20 years in city, county, and state government.
+I currently work for the state of Washington's Department of Children Youth and Families as a permanency outcome facilitator, where I facilitate meetings between the department, attorneys, treatment providers, youth, caregivers, and families with the goal of engagement of families and achieving timely permanency for children.

 I am committed to developing partnerships with the people that I represent, taking time to understand the intricacies of the community, the short and long term direct and indirect impacts of decisions, and remaining steadfast in my advocacy.
 I really enjoy meeting people and am committed to finding new ways to engage residents in the decisions that affect our small community.
 To that end, I proposed a new Community Engagement Commission for Liberty Lake, and the council approved the resolution to form this new citizen commission.
 I look forward to the work the Commission will do to sustainably and consistently engage our neighbors and neighborhoods in the decision-making process within our community.

-Several of my focuses include: engaging residents, listening, advocating, offering critical evaluation of current policies, procedures, and budgets, understanding the impact of the Council’s decisions, and making balanced recommendations and decisions that strengthen our community.
+Several of my areas of focus include: engaging residents, listening, advocating, offering critical evaluation of current policies, procedures, and budgets, understanding the impact of the Council’s decisions, and making balanced recommendations and decisions that strengthen our community.

 As always, I would be happy to meet with community members and those who contribute to our community through service and/or business.
 I look forward to hearing from you.